Anomalous Luttinger equivalence between temperature and curved spacetime: From black hole's atmosphere to thermal quenches: Quantum atmosphere of a black hole

 In the outer part of this atmosphere, anomalous corrections grow but the classical values still dominate: in particular the energy density remains positive.
 We denote this region the quantum stratosphere.
 Close to the horizon, irrespective of the choice of metric $f(x)$, the energy density $\varepsilon (x)$ always becomes negative.
 Indeed, from the decay of the gravity with $x$, we deduce that $\partial_x^2f(x)<0$, corresponding to a negative curvature $R$ in \eqref{eq:AnomalousEnergyScales} and thus a negative scale $\varepsilon_q^{(1)}$ in \eqref{eq:black-holeAnomalousEnergyScales}.
-Given that $T(x)$ vanishes at the horizon, the energy density \eqref{eq:AnomalousEnergyDensity} is negative close enough to the black hole.
-Its asymptotic value satisfies $ \varepsilon = -p = (\hbar c / 96\pi) \partial_x^2 f(x_H) <0 $, reminiscent of the Casimir effect \cite{casimir1948attraction,milton2001casimir}.
-This negative energy density is a hallmark of a region dominated by anomalous quantum fluctuations: classical fluctuations satisfy a Stefan-Boltmann law \eqref{eq:Eplus} with an energy density always larger than that of the vacuum in flat spacetime $\varepsilon>0$.
+Given that $T(x)$ vanishes at the horizon, the energy density \eqref{eq:AnomalousEnergyDensity} is negative close enough to the black hole, with an asymptotic value $ \varepsilon = -p = (\hbar c / 96\pi) \partial_x^2 f(x_H) <0 $.

+This negative energy density is a hallmark of a region dominated by anomalous quantum fluctuations: classical fluctuations satisfy a Stefan-Boltzmann law \eqref{eq:Eplus} with an energy density always larger than that of the vacuum in flat spacetime $\varepsilon>0$.
 We denote the region of $\varepsilon <0$, where thermodynamic quantities are dominated by anomalous quantum fluctuations, the quantum troposphere.

 Our analysis shows that the quantum atmosphere can be interpreted as the cradle of strong anomalous quantum fluctuations.
 In the quantum troposphere, the gravitational anomalies even dominate the thermodynamics.
 Signatures of such dominant quantum fluctuations are a negative energy density and large relative $\varepsilon - p$ compared to the average $\varepsilon + p$.
 In practice, the amplitude of the Hawking temperature is of the order of a few $10^{-8}$K for the smallest observed black holes \cite{weinfurtner2019quantum}, rendering the direct detection of these anomalous quantum phenomena elusive in real black hole.
 In the remaining of this paper, we will use the anomalous Luttinger equivalence that we derive to explore analogues of the black hole quantum atmosphere occurring in situations where spacetime curvature is set by a temperature variations.